h5p/h5p-wordpress-plugin/readme.txt

 Improved editor design and fixed minor bugs in the editor.
 Prepared for copy and paste support in the editor.
 Smarter resize script when embedding.
 Less flickering.

+= 1.5.6 =
+Improved saving of current content state when leaving the page.
+Fixed issues with external embed resizing script.
+Improved pasting of text in text editor/WYSIWYG.
+Fixed bug in video upload editor widget.